-- I. Engage the TU Community by providing them reference material relevant to the history, physical characteristics, and significant coldwater fisheries of the Great Lakes region, and outline the multitude of threats it faces. - 2.
-Provide a document that builds a case for why and how Trout Unlimited should be more involved with the issues of the Great Lakes Region. - 3.
-Provide a document that can be given to decision makers, liked-minded partners, and potential funders.
+- 1. Engage the TU Community by giving them reference material relevant to the history, physical characteristics, and significant coldwater fisheries of the Great Lakes region, and outlines the multitude of threats it faces. - 2.
+Provide a document that builds a case for why and how Trout Unlimited should be more formally involved with the issues of the Great Lakes Region. - 3.
+Provide a document that can be given to decision makers, liked-minded partners, and potential funders. - 4.
+Provide perspective and background information for the more focused research that TU will be part of as opportunities become ripe for it.